 These offer various levels of insurance with each option.
-Devices are tested and classified based on the tools used and the amount of time spent testing, with Gold being the highest level.
+Devices are tested and classified based on the tools used and the amount of time spent testing.
+Best bike locks have a Gold rating.

 All products that ART approved will feature a label or imprint with the highly recognizable ART logo plus the number of stars confirming its category.
 When buying an ART approved lock, always look for products with at least a 4 or 5 star ART rating.

-A bike manufacturer that trusts its own product will usually offer theft protection to cover the cost of your bicycle should it get stolen as a result of the lock failing.
+A bike manufacturer that trusts its own product will usually offer anti-theft protection to cover the cost of your bicycle should it get stolen as a result of the lock failing.
 This is a surefire way of knowing that a lock is of exceptionally high quality.

 “Why do people spend hundreds, even thousands on a bike and then buy a lock from Poundland?” – a bike thief during an interview with Road.cc.